6 Automated Data Capture Methods For Business Development

 Another approach to managing documents is optical mark recognition (OMR).
-The technology is commonly used to accelerate and facilitate capturing human-marked data.
-Such are, for instance, the results of polls, multiple choice tests, consumer feedback or surveys.
+The technology is commonly used to speed up and facilitate capturing human-marked data.
+Such are, for instance, the results of polls, multiple-choice tests, consumer feedback, or surveys.
 After scanning the documents, the algorithm detects the location and recognizes hand-written marks many times faster than human employees.
-The tech-based approach enables completing routine tasks by machines in time- and resource-efficient manner and fosters business workflow automation.
+The tech-based approach enables completing routine tasks by machines in a time- and resource-efficient manner and fosters business workflow automation.

 Intelligent Document Recognition (IDR) for Countless Documents

-To illustrate, IBM Watson has recently made an IDR-driven feature for working with business and governing documents generally available.
-Such business solutions are most sought after these days since they assist in mitigating risks and cut time and costs to unearth maximum valuable data and uncover new business perspectives.
+To illustrate, IBM Watson has recently made an IDR-driven feature for working with business and governing documents available.
+Such business solutions are most sought after these days since they help mitigate risks and cut time and costs to unearth maximum valuable data and uncover new business perspectives.